 In this article, I’m going through walk-through the dashboard, and also important first-time setup after WordPress login.

-WordPress is powerful blogging software which provides us the complete control over it.
+WordPress is powerful blogging software that provides us the complete control over it.
 It follows the template and plugin architecture that helps to supercharge further.

-WordPress is an open sources program and its core code is available freely, hence making it susceptible to hacking, spamming, and security issue.
-However, it’s backed by a vast community of developers striving to make it most secured and sustainable.
+WordPress is an open-source program and its core code is available freely, hence making it susceptible to hacking, spamming, and security issues.
+However, it’s backed by a vast community of developers striving to make it most secure and sustainable.

 Let’s dive into the post to learn WordPress login, dashboard walk-through, and preliminary setup —

 If you’ve just freshly installed WordPress blog on the cloud server, and confused how to log in WordPress.
 Just follow the below steps: